daniilmv/hsemasters/README.md

 ## License

 Code released for academic and research use.
-Lyrics retrieved via Genius remain the property of their respective rights holders and are not redistributed here.
+Lyrics retrieved via Genius remain the property of their respective rights holders.